Navigating A Depression Relapse With Mental Health Treatment

 Tiredness can be a sign you might notice when trying to complete daily tasks.
 Routine tasks may seem challenging.
 Many people coping with depression relapse recognize fatigue as a warning sign.

 People experiencing a depression relapse may express irritability.
 They may be moody and express anger or snap at others unexpectedly.
+This emotional shift can significantly affect mental health.
 Others may become angry quickly or convey strong emotions indicating they don’t want to be bothered.

 Feeling unworthy

 Depression commonly leaves one feeling worthless.
 A person may feel undeserving of the good things in life.
-Feelings of low self-worth can be a depressive episode symptom frequently seen in major depression.
+Feelings of low self-worth can be a depressive episode symptom frequently seen in major depression or a depressive disorder.
+This may be true if the person has experienced a previous episode or is at risk of recurrence.
+In a primary care setting, early recognition of these thoughts can support timely intervention and help in preventing relapse.

 Feeling hopeless for an extended period may be a strong indicator of a depression relapse.